| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 d.
 See that rail cars and transport trucks are completely unloaded or any unused asphalt binder returned is weighed or measured

-To eliminate misunderstandings and uncertainties, it is strongly urged that an authorized representative of the contractor observe all sampling and tank‑stick measurements and check all calculations.
+To eliminate misunderstandings and uncertainties, it is strongly urged that an authorized representative of the contractor observe all asphalt binder sampling and quantity measurements, and check all calculations.
 A contractor's representative should also be requested to initial or sign the field book or record sheet containing the measurements and results as they are made.

 When mixture segregation occurs in the pavement such that the composition and quality of the mixture required by specification are not uniformly attained, the sections judged deficient may be required to be removed and replaced as defective work.
 An adjustment in contract price may be made for deficient work for the cases described in the following schedule.